Discriminatory chants prompt suspension of Roma-Napoli game

 ROME (AP) — Discriminatory chants prompted a Serie A soccer game between Roma and Napoli to be briefly suspended Saturday.

-Referee Gianluca Rocchi made the decision in the second half after Roma fans aimed anti-territorial chants — which are treated in the same manner as racist chants — at Napoli.
-The game resumed after a few minutes.
+Referee Gianluca Rocchi made the decision in the second half after Roma fans aimed anti-territorial chants at Napoli.
+Such chants are often used by supporters to deride an opposing club’s city and are treated by officials in the same manner as racist chants.

 An Associated Press photographer next to the pitch also heard sporadic racist chants aimed at Napoli defender Kalidou Koulibaly, who is black.